SiyumTsega/SiyumTsega/README.md

     ▶️ Developed a drone flight trajectory modeling application using Python and Python-based frameworks.
     ▶️ Built a point-of-sale application for a shop using Java.
     ▶️ Developed an insurance software application using Java and Swing.
-    ▶️ Created E-bike CAN bus data logger and diagnosis application.
+    ▶️ Created E-bike CAN bus data logger and diagnosis application with Python.
-    ▶️ Contributing to the development of the open-source drone flight simulator ▶️ I’m currently teaching and working freelancing mainly on @Upwork ▶️ Looking for a collaboration and challenging position.
+    ▶️ Contributing to the development of the open-source drone flight simulator ▶️ I’m currently teaching and freelancing mainly on @Upwork ▶️ Looking for a collaboration and challenging position.

 #### Main Skills 🔧